3ab3at/bosta-task/README.md

 - 🔄 **API Integration**: Full CRUD operations with DummyJSON API
 - 🔍 **Filter & Search**: Filter tasks by status (All, Active, Completed) and search functionality
 - 🎯 **Drag & Drop**: Reorder tasks by dragging them to new positions with visual feedback
-- 🏷️ **Categories**: Create and assign color-coded categories to tasks
+- 🏷️ **Categories**: Create, edit, and manage custom color-coded categories with full CRUD operations
+- 📅 **Due Dates**: Set due dates for tasks with calendar integration and overdue indicators
 - 🌓 **Theme Toggle**: Switch between dark and light modes with localStorage persistence
-- 💾 **Data Persistence**: localStorage for categories and theme preferences (tasks managed via API)
+- 💾 **Data Persistence**: localStorage for categories, due dates, and theme preferences (tasks managed via API)
 - ⚠️ **Error Handling**: Graceful handling of API errors, network issues, and empty states
+- ⌨️ **Keyboard Shortcuts**: Power user shortcuts for quick navigation and task management
+- 📊 **Statistics & Analytics**: Comprehensive dashboard with completion rates, category breakdowns, and due date overview
+- 📥 **Export Functionality**: Export tasks to JSON or CSV format with all metadata

 ### Technical Features
 - ⚡ Built with React 18 and TypeScript